taggify/c-sharp_dev-challeng/README.md

 - Pagination for the list of products.
 - Filtering and sorting options for the list of products.
 - Basic authentication and authorization to secure the API.
-- Implementing services with interfaces with Dependency Injection using the Singleton pattern:
+- Implementing services with interfaces and Dependency Injection using the Singleton pattern:

 ## Getting Started